karam94/git-football-transfers/README.md

 This repository contains a number of activities to help learn a handful of Git concepts, by taking control of an imaginary football transfer window!

-Part of a **pragmatic** crashcourse I am building to help software developers learn Git.
+Part of a **pragmatic** crash course I am building to help software developers learn Git.
 The reason why I focus on pragmatism is because I believe it's less important for developers to become so-called Git experts as most courses aim to cover and instead focus on a leaner approach to get developers comfortable with Git, focusing on the areas which will be more prominent throughout their day to day roles.

 The tasks will revolve around playing God, in today's hectic football transfer market.